hpc-carpentry/hpc-carpentry.github.io/_posts/2020/06/2020-06-26-online-workshop-logistics-and_screen-layouts.md

 You can also maximize the video and working screen.
 The main drawback here is that the student will not be able to see any conversations in chat.
 So questions, solutions, and tips that are discussed in chat may be lost.

 Here The right 2 panels of the RStudio window are dragged to the right so they are hidden.
-This maximises the script and console panes so the instructor may need to be careful when using the environment, files, and plot panels while teaching.
+This maximizes the script and console panes so the instructor may need to be careful when using the environment, files, and plot panels while teaching.

-These screenshots are from a 13” macbook with a 1280 x 800 resolution.
+These screenshots are from a 13” Macbook with a 1280 x 800 resolution.

 <!-- TODO IMAGE-->